KnightOS/KnightOS/docs/kernel/general/memory.md

 describe the stream's current position.
 The block size refers to the size of the block - 256 execpt for the last block.
 This allows us to avoid looking up the file entry every time we do a read.
 Instead, we just look up the entry when we seek out of the current block.

-The most significant bit of `flags/owner` indicates if the stream is writable - 1 for writable, 0 for read-only.
+The most significant bit of `Flags/Owner` indicates if the stream is writable: 1 for writable, 0 for read-only.
 The remaining bits are the thread ID of the owner.